SS3 Mock Examinations

 C) he can equate his demand with price

-D) he can equate his marginal and total utilities
+D) he equates marginal utility and price

 • 15.
 Foreign investment and long term securities in the balance of payment accounts are recorded as

-C) balance of trade account transaction
+B) balance of trade account transaction

 D) current account transaction